wizelineacademy/GoConcurrency-Bootcamp-2022/README.md

 ## Introduction

-Thank you for participating in the Advanced GO Bootcamp course!
+Thank you for participating in the GO Concurrency Bootcamp.
-Here, you'll find instructions for completing your certification.
+Here, you'll find instructions for completing your capstone project and graduate.

 ## The Challenge